ralfholly/const_map/README.md

 ## Introduction

-A `const_map` is built around a given array of key/value pairs (so-called mapping table), sorted by key in ascending order.
+A `const_map` is built around a given array of key/value pairs (a so-called mapping table), sorted by key in ascending order.
 Since element lookup is done via binary search, the time complexity is O(log(n)).

 A typical example: